 For this conference application, two architectures can be considered:

-Single output scenario from all feeds with a centralized mixing
+1. Single output scenario from all feeds with a centralized mixing.

-Multiple feeds transmitted separately to other UEs
+2. Multiple feeds transmitted separately to other UEs.

 5.2.1.X.2 Single output scenario from all feeds with a centralized mixing

-In this scenario as illustrated in figure, the media streams (audio and/or video and/or haptic) of each participant are sent to a central conferencing server.
-This server comprises a composition function or media mixer which mixes and composites the different input streams into a composite output stream per session.
+In this scenario as illustrated in figure 5.2.1.X.2-1, the media streams (audio and/or video and/or haptics) of each participant are sent to a central conferencing server.
+This server comprises a composition function or media mixer which mixes and/or composites the different input streams into a composite output stream per session.
 Each UE (UE1, UE2, UE3 and UE4) receives the same combined or mixed streams.
-Although not represented in this figure, each UE sends control and signalling messages to the conferencing server to enable the media session establishment.
+Although not represented in this figure 5.2.1.X.2-1, each UE sends control and signalling messages to the conferencing server to enable the media session establishment.
 The conferencing server is associated with a media mixer to apply a composition of the different media.
 To this end, all parties exchange their capabilities but also their state.
 In case of changes, e.g. new video resolution or new video source, the media mixer reacts quickly and accordingly.
 This dynamic adaptation is essential for all the participants to get the best experience.
 The conferencing server is also in charge of the admission of new participants.

-Figure centralized composition
+Figure 5.2.1.X.2-1: Centralized composition architecture

-5.2.1.X.3 Multistream scenario: multiple streams are transmitted separately to other UEs
+5.2.1.X.3 Multi-stream scenario: multiple streams are transmitted separately to other UEs

 In this scenario, participants (UE 1, UE 2, UE 3 and UE4) have established an RTC session.
 To enable communication between them, each UE subscribes to the audio and video streams published by the remote participants.
 The subscription and publish mechanisms are managed by a central conferencing server.
 The conferencing server is in charge to handle the subscription messages.
 Thus, one UE can subscribe to one or more streams at the same time, and this may change over the time.
 UE1 can subscribe to audio and video streams of all other UEs, and UE2 can subscribe to the video stream of UE1 and audio streams of UE1, UE3 and UE4 only.
 After some time, UE2 may decides to stream UE4 video, it then subscribes to UE4 video stream.

-Figure Multi-stream composition on UE
+Figure 5.2.1.X.2-1: Multi-stream composition on UE

 5.2.1.X.4 Use Cases

-These two RTC application scenarios can be mapped to use cases described in TR 22.870 [].
-The holographic telepresence in healthcare use case (clause 9.8 of TR 22.870) fits better to the multi-stream application scenario as it comprises separate streams for audio, hologram (avatar) and haptics, and it requires a tight inter stream synchronization.
+These two RTC application scenarios can be mapped to use cases described in TR 22.870 [22870].
+The holographic telepresence in healthcare use case (clause 9.8 of TR 22.870) fits better to the multi-stream application scenario as it comprises separate streams for audio, hologram (avatar) and haptics, and it requires a tight inter-stream synchronization.
 On the other hand, the multi-site immersive communication use case (clause 9.6 of TR 22.870) fits better to the single output scenario with a centralized mixing.
 Indeed, this use case comprises multi camera capture with a central rendering of a global scene.
 Composed data is distributed to on-site audiences and remote viewers.

-Immersive gaming (clause 9.2 of TR 22.870): This use case has a strong real-time communication component combining conversational media, interactive XR, haptics, and synchronized shared state, not just high-resolution streaming.
+- Immersive gaming (clause 9.2 of TR 22.870): This use case has a strong real-time communication component combining conversational media, interactive XR, haptics, and synchronized shared state, not just high-resolution streaming.

-Seamless immersive reality in education (clause 9.5 of TR 22.870): This use case is a real-time immersive telepresence and collaboration scenario, requiring conversational latency, tight media synchronization, and interactive shared-state communication.
+- Seamless immersive reality in education (clause 9.5 of TR 22.870): This use case is a real-time immersive telepresence and collaboration scenario, requiring conversational latency, tight media synchronization, and interactive shared-state communication.